aroberge/friendly-traceback-docs/docs/html/_sources/known.rst.txt

-    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by tring to do an operation not allowed on a given type of object.
+    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by trying to do an operation not allowed on a given type of object.